ocean-tracking-network/otn_field_reporting_standards/_episodes/03-inventory.md

 ## General Tasks

-OTN Field technicians utilise SnipeIT on a regular basis, mainly doing the following activities.
+OTN Field technicians utilise SnipeIT on a regular basis, mainly doing the following activities:

 ### Checking gear in/out